What is industrial hemp?

 What are the environmental benefits of growing industrial hemp?

-Growing industrial hemp provides environmental benefits, such as improving soil health, reducing the need for pesticides, and sequestering carbon dioxide.
-It also requires less water compared to many other crops, making it a more sustainable agricultural option.
+Growing industrial hemp can contribute to better soil quality, requires fewer chemical inputs, and captures carbon efficiently.
+It generally needs less water than many other crops, making it a more resource-conscious agricultural option.

 Can industrial hemp be used for CBD production?